darinz/DL/03_Learning_Process/04_optimization_algorithms.md

 ## Introduction

+> **Intuition:** Optimization is like climbing down a mountain in the fog—you can only see the slope right where you are (the gradient), and you have to decide how big a step to take (the learning rate).

 ### What is Optimization?

 Optimization in deep learning involves finding the optimal set of parameters $`\theta`$ that minimize the loss function $`L(\theta)`$: